What is a Prolapse?

 Here is a list of prolapse symptoms – you don’t have to experience all of these symptoms to have a prolapse.
 And sometimes, women don’t have any symptoms.

-- Vaginal heaviness or dragging sensation- you may only feel this at the end of the day after prolonged standing/walking.
+- Vaginal heaviness or dragging sensation- especially at the end of the day after prolonged standing/walking.

 - Lump or bulge protruding from the vagina

 - Bladder leakage

 - Incomplete bladder or bowel emptying

-One thing is for sure – prolapse can be very uncomfortable & can greatly affect a woman’s activity level & confidence.
+One thing is for sure – prolapse is very uncomfortable & can greatly affect a woman’s activity level & confidence.

 What should you do if you find out you have a Prolapse?

 Is it normal for women to have a Prolapse?

 1 in 2 women will experience a prolapse after childbirth – regardless of whether they give birth vaginally or via caesarian.

 It is important to note that caesarean sections do NOT protect against pelvic floor dysfunction & prolapse.
 There can be a delayed onset of prolapse symptoms after birth, which means that the prolapse may occur months or years after childbirth.